-Throughout your undergraduate years at the College, you'll work with a faculty advisor to plan and accomplish your academic goals.
+Throughout your undergraduate years here, you will work with a faculty advisor to plan and accomplish your academic goals.
 In your first two years, before you declare a major, your pre-major advisor helps you consider the breadth of course offerings and ways to integrate your new knowledge into a coherent whole.
-We assign your pre-major advisor based on interests you provide in your Personal Information Questionnaire.
+We assign your pre-major advisor based on interests you provide in your New Student Inventory.

-Once you declare a major, your major advisor will be a professor with in-depth knowledge in the academic discipline you've chosen.
+Once you declare a major, your chosen major advisor will be a professor with in-depth knowledge in the academic discipline you have chosen.

-If you're planning for a specific career, you might want to consult a pre-professional program advisor to plan your undergraduate coursework so you're fully prepared to take whatever next step you have in mind.
+You can also connect with professional advisors and pre-professional program advisors at any time to plan your undergraduate coursework so you're fully prepared to take whatever next step you have in mind.